 If one psycho Santa weren’t enough, British slasher Good Tidings offers a tale of three vicious villains wearing Santa suits!

-David Flint, with addition information by Adrian J Smith, MOVIES & MANIA
+David Flint, with addition information by Adrian J Smith, MOVIES and MANIA

 Buy Silent Night on DVD from Amazon.co.uk